benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
+- Whenever we're talking about non-end-user features
+  * We need to ask ourselves what exactly is the benefit
+  * Does this even matter?
+- If it's not a feature for the end user
+  * Then it needs to be a feature for the dev
+  * So that they can build faster/better for end user
+- Otherwise, we find ourselves bike-shedding
 - Kent C. Dodds wrote a blog post entitled _Why users care about how you write code_
 - He asserts: "The only thing that matters in software is the experience of the user."
 - But: "The experience of the user is indirectly, but strongly coupled to how we build software"